satish-pati/GPU_SIMULATOR/README.md

    - Satish:
   - Implement hazard detection logic for different types of hazards.
   - Modify pipeline execution flow to insert stalls when needed.
+  - Implementation the instructions as per pipeline new structure.

   - Niharika:
   - Implement memory access handling logic.
+  - Implementation of Branch and jump instructions as per new design.
   - Checking if hazards are correctly detected manually.